rust-lang/book/second-edition/nostarch/chapter17.md

 Try the tasks suggested for additional requirements that we mentioned at the start of this section on the `blog` crate as it is after Listing 17-20 to see what you think about the design of this version of the code.
+Note that some of the tasks might be completed already in this design!

 We’ve seen that even though Rust is capable of implementing object-oriented design patterns, other patterns, such as encoding state into the type system,